ldx/python-iptables/_sources/usage.txt

     * Each chain has zero or more **rules**.
 A rule specifies what kind of packets to match (matches, each rule can have zero, one or more matches) and what to do with them (target, each rule has one of them).
 Iptables implements a plethora of match and target extensions.
+For IPv4, the class implementing this is called *Rule*, for IPv6 it is called *Rule6*.

     * **Matches**, specifying when a rule needs to be applied to a packet.
 To create a match object you also has to specify the rule to which it